Tech030893/Co-WIN-Setu/README.md

 - Finally the user gets the result or an alert popup if there is no record found.
 - Useful helpline numbers are displayed on buttons, which can redirect you to calling screen.
 - Useful banners which lets user to take precautions for COVID-19.
+- This application is fully Dark Mode and Light Mode supportive.
+- Project is still work in progress.
+- App is functional, free and ready to use.

+### Note:
+- This app is built using apisetu.gov.in API's.
+- All rights are reserved with apisetu.gov.in.
+- Do NOT use this app illegally.

 ## Application Recordings & ScreenShots